concordion/concordion-website/_includes/instrumenting-html.md

 ![specification showing today as success](img/instrument-assert-equals-success.png)

-When the completion date is today, returning the actual date from `getCompletionDay()` to show the actual date in the output specification:
+When the completion date is not today, return the actual date from `getCompletionDay()` to show the actual date in the output specification:

 ![specification showing the actual date as failure](img/instrument-assert-equals-failure.png)